Good quality means controlling the important factors!

 All processes are subject to variation, which may be classified as random / noise (common cause) or assignable cause variation (special cause).

 Common cause variation is found in all processes and exhibits random yet stable variation that is predictable within calculated process control limits.
 Common cause variation is synonymous with natural variation, expected variation, or random variation.

 Special cause variation, on the other hand, is unpredictable, sporadic, or unstable variation.
 It is the result of a specific assignable cause, for example Machine (Equipment), Man (Operator), Material, Method, Milieu (environment) & Measurement (referred to as 6M in a Fishbone).

-Humidity is an example of specific assignable cause (mileu) that can be controlled.
-The challenge of quality assurance is to identify the critical factors and then control the variation of these factors.
-Then you achienve quality control.
+Humidity is an example of specific assignable cause (Milieu) that can be controlled.
+The challenge of quality assurance is to identify the critical factors and control that the variation of them are within allowed tolerances.